 Cassandra includes integrated caching and distributes cache data around the cluster.
 The integrated architecture facilitates troubleshooting and the cold start problem.

-Cassandra includes integrated caching and distributes cache data around the cluster for you.
+Cassandra includes integrated caching and distributes cache data around the cluster.
 When a node goes down, the client can read from another cached replica of the data.
 The integrated architecture also facilitates troubleshooting because there is no separate caching tier, and cached data matches what’s in the database exactly.
-The integrated cache solves the cold start problem by virtue of saving your cache to disk periodically and being able to read contents back in when it restarts—you never have to start with a cold cache.
+The integrated cache solves the cold start problem by saving the cache to disk periodically.
+Cassandra reads contents back into the cache and distributes the data when it restarts.
+The cluster does not start with a cold cache.

 The partition key cache is a cache of the partition index for a Cassandra table.
-Using the key cache instead of relying on the OS page cache saves CPU time and memory.
+Using the key cache instead of relying on the OS page cache decreases seek times.
 However, enabling just the key cache results in disk (or OS page cache) activity to actually read the requested data rows.

-Typically, you enable either the partition key or row cache for a table--not both.
-The main exception is for caching archive tables that are infrequently read.
+Typically, you enable either the partition key or row cache for a table, except archive tables, which are infrequently read.
 Disable caching entirely for archive tables.